iamkirankumaryadav/Prompt-Engineering/README.md

 - Since, this are written by humans, some of these training data contains offensive information.
 - That can cause gender, racial, and other biases.
 - e.g. If you ask GPT about doctors and nurses, it considers doctors as male and nurses as female.
-- Fine-tuning can help to decrease the bias.

 ### Gemini
 - Gemini has a huge context window as compared to Chat GPT.